 - oxygen, from air, added by regularly turning over the contents of the heap, and

 A compost bin does not need worms, but if they are present it may function more efficiently.
-Generally, a well functioning comport bin with an open base will become the happy home to a whole host of delightful squirmy wormy creatures over time, a sign that your heap is a winner!
+Generally, a well functioning comport bin with an open base will become home to a host of delightful wormy creatures over time, a sign that your heap is doing well.

 Can I add…?

-- Meat Scraps and Dairy Products – yes, but they can present issues.
-Meat scraps and the rest will decompose eventually, but will smell bad and attract pests.
-I wouldn’t, unless you are using a well functioning, closed bottom compost bin.
+- Meat scraps and dairy products – yes, but they can present issues.
+They will decompose eventually, but will smell bad and attract pests.
+So avoid them unless you are using a well functioning, closed bottom compost bin.

 - Weeds – yes, but be careful.
 If they are without seed heads, go for it.
-If they are those awful bulbous things (like oxalis) or spread on runners (like couch and kikuyu) give it a miss!
+If they are have bulbs (such as oxalis) or spread on runners (like couch and kikuyu), they are to avoided.

-- Bird, Dog and Cat Poo – no… there is a significant risk of disease and general ickiness with pet poop, so don’t use it.
+- Bird, dog and cat poo – no… there is a significant risk of disease with pet poop, so don’t use it.
 Don’t even think about adding person poo!

 - Wood ashes from open fires – yes, in small amounts, but be careful if you add your compost to heavy clay soils as the ash may compound the problem.
 N.B.
 Never burn treated timbers, or add treated timber products to compost heaps

-- Eucalyptus Leaves – yes, may take a while to decompose so run them over with a lawn mower first.
+- Eucalyptus leaves – yes, but they may take a while to decompose so run over them with a lawn mower first.